ffs

 When filenames are present, extensions will be used to infer the format being used.
 You can specify the source and target formats explicitly with –source and –target, respectively.

-You can use extended attributes to change a list directory to a named one (or vice versa); this example uses macOS, with Linux alternatives in comments.
+You can use extended attributes to change a list directory to a named one (or vice versa); this example uses macOS’s xattr utility to turn a list into an object, with Linux alternatives in comments.

 $ ffs -i list.json &